-Kira Omelchenko is assistant professor of music at The University of Tampa where she oversees the orchestral and string areas programs as well as teaches chamber music.
+Kira Omelchenko is assistant professor of music at The University of Tampa where she oversees the orchestral and string areas programs as well as teaches chamber music, history and conducting courses.
 Prior to UT, Omelchenko served as the music director of St. Ambrose University Community Symphony Orchestra in Davenport, IA.
 She has conducted at the Iowa Summer Music Camp at the University of Iowa, and was a recent conducting fellow with the Waterloo-Cedar Falls Symphony.
 International conducting fellowships includes studies in Vienna, Rotterdam and Amsterdam conservatories in the Netherlands and participation in the an opera masterclass with Dejan Savic in Bulgaria.
 As guest conductor, she has conducted the Bulgarian State Opera in Burgas and the Season Music Festival Orchestra in Yakima, Washington.

 Lei Liu - violin/viola

 Lei Liu joined the ranks of the Florida Orchestra in 1994.
 Since then, he has moved his way up to become assistant concertmaster.
 Prior to his career in the Florida Orchestra, he has been a part of the Florida Symphony in Orlando as well as the Singapore Symphony Orchestra.
 He is also a dedicated conductor of the Serenade Strings Orchestra in the Pinellas Youth Symphony.
 He has received his bachelor'sdegree from Central Conservatory inBeijing, China, and his mast'er degree from Temple University.
 Liu is the violin instructor at The University of Tampa.